 The requirements for an entity to have a Resident Agent are formed under Michigan Statutes Section 450.4207 (LLC) and Section 450.1241 (corporation) which mandate registered entities will have and continuously maintain a Resident Agent and registered office within the state.
 The agent must be also be available during normal business hours to forward any service of process, notice or demand pertaining to the entity to the appropriate individuals.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact in the state there is no question that time-sensitive documents are going to the right person in a timely manner.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact there is no question that time-sensitive documents are going to the right person in a timely manner.

 Who can be a Resident Agent in Michigan?